 Best Practices for Network Segmentation

 Most businesses have a well-defined network structure that includes a secure internal network zone and an external untrusted network zone, often with intermediate security zones.
 Security zones are groups of servers and systems that have similar security requirements and consists of a Layer3 network subnet to which several hosts connect.

 The firewall offers protection by controlling traffic to and from those hosts and security zones, whether at the IP, port, or application level.
-There are many network segmentation examples, but there is no single configuration that will be suitable for all businesses and all networks, since each business will have its own requirements and necessary functionalities.
-However, there are some network segmentation best practices that should be followed.
+There are many network segmentation examples, but there is no single configuration that will be suitable for all businesses and all networks, since each business will have its own requirements and functionalities.
+However, there are network segmentation best practices that should be followed.
 We have outlined these and firewall DMZ best practices below.